arnlaugsson/gudmundur-dominion/README.md

 ## License

-Private project for the Guðmundur Dominion club.
+A private project for the Guðmundur Dominion club.